George Floyd's family reacts to Derek Chauvin trial verdict

 "This case is a turning point in American history for accountability in law enforcement and sends a clear message we hope is heard clearly in every city and every state," the statement reads.

-After Judge Peter Cahill announced the verdict, Floyd's brother Philonise Floyd hugged prosecutor Jerry Blackwell, Attorney General Keith Ellison.
+After Judge Peter Cahill announced the verdict, Philonise Floyd hugged prosecutor Jerry Blackwell, Attorney General Keith Ellison.
 Ellison and Blackwell shook hands.

-Floyd's brother Rodney Floyd told MSNBC that the Floyd family "broke down in tears" at the jury's decision, adding that "no family in history ever got this far."

 LIVE UPDATES: CHAUVIN JURY REACHES A VERDICT ON SECOND DAY OF DELIBERATIONS